13 Things You Didn’t Know About Space Travel

 Being in space helps your skin

-Without gravity compressing his spine, Kelly stretched two inches on the International Space Station, according to his book Endurance: A Year in Space, a Lifetime of Discovery.
+Without gravity compressing his spine, Kelly stretched two inches on the International Space Station, according to his book Endurance: My Year in Space, a Lifetime of Discovery.
 Unfortunately, you shrink to your original height almost immediately upon your return.

 But what about the accommodations up there?

-A U.S. company, Orion Span, recently began taking reservations for a luxury space hotel that could open by 2022.
+A U.S. company, Orion Span, began taking reservations last year for a luxury space hotel that could open by 2022.
 For just $9.5 million, you get a 12-day stay and three months of training before you go.
 Russia’s space agency also announced a space hotel module that will attach to the International Space Station, to be delivered in 2021.

 There’s a heavy-duty dress code